Every 35 seconds, someone chooses MORE THAN ^

 Pet insurance is there to support you if your pet needs vet help.
 Vet treatment can be expensive, especially if they need treatment long-term.
 That’s where insurance can help against unexpected costs.

-We have four cover levels to choose from, including:
+We have 3 cover levels to choose from, including:

 Basic

 Also known as Time Limited.
-Your pet will be covered for accidents or illness for a period of 12 months from the first date of treatment or until the vet fee limit is reached, whichever happens first.
-If you make a claim and have any remaining cover benefits you wish to use in the next policy year, you must renew your policy with us and there must be no break in cover.
+Our Basic policy provides cover for each new accident or illness within a defined period.
+This will either be for 12 months from the first date of treatment or until your chosen vet fee limit is reached, whichever happens first.
+You must renew without a break in cover.

 Classic